opensearch-project/documentation-website/_benchmark/commands/execute-test.md

 The following options help those who want to use multiple hosts to generate load to the benchmark cluster.

 - `--load-worker-coordinator-hosts`: Defines a comma-separated list of hosts that coordinate loads.
 Default is `localhost`.
-- `--enable-worker-coordinator-profiling`: Enables an analysis of the performance of call in OpenSearch Benchmark's worker coordinator.
+- `--enable-worker-coordinator-profiling`: Enables an analysis of the performance of OpenSearch Benchmark's worker coordinator.
 Default is `false`.

 ### Provisioning